Mobile card terminal for food trucks and market stalls: Which device suits your Swiss street business?

 Does a mobile terminal also work without Wi-Fi at the market?

 Yes, provided your terminal has an integrated 4G SIM card.
-It then connects to the payment network via the mobile network and does not rely on Wi-Fi.
+It then connects to the payment network via the mobile network and is not dependent on Wi-Fi.
 Most mobile terminals offered for the Swiss market already have a SIM integrated.

 View detailed response